- Michelle Karker

 - Mark Coburn

 Mark Coburn, Director of Finance: Mark joined The Elliott Community in 2015.
-Mark has nearly a decade of experience in healthcare, previously working with St. Joseph’s Health Centre Guelph, Grand River Hospital in Kitchener, and Health Canada in Ottawa.
+Mark has over a decade of experience in healthcare, previously working with St. Joseph’s Health Centre Guelph, Grand River Hospital in Kitchener, and Health Canada in Ottawa.
 Mark is a Fellow Chartered Accountant (FCA) with the Institute of Chartered Accountants in England & Wales and also has a Bachelor of Mathematics from the University of Waterloo.

 - Pauline Conte